oakestra/oakestra-cli/README.md

 ## Contributing

-This is the first version of **edgeiocli** and does not yet offer all features, also there might be some bugs, if you find one please report it or fix it.
+This is the first version of **oakestra-cli** and does not yet offer all features, also there might be some bugs, if you find one please report it or fix it.

 To add a new command create a function in the main.py file and add the `@app.command()` annotation to the function.
 If you want to create sub commands, create the command in the corresponding file.